IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ## 2.4.
 Pseudo requirements

 The game should minimize visual clutter.
-There is no need unneccessary visual effects if they do not add much to the enjoiment of the player.
+There is no need for unneccessary visual effects if they do not add much to the enjoiment of the player.

 The game should also not contain large empty spaces devoid of any form of player interaction.